Discrete Inclusions of C*-algebras: Preliminaries

 \subsection{W*/C*-Algebra objects in \texorpdfstring{$\Vec({\cC})$}{Vec({\cC})}}

 For a given unitary tensor category $\cC$, the tensor category $\Vec(\cC)$ of $\cC$-graded vector spaces is a certain type of completion of $\cC$ that no longer consists of dualizable objects, but allows for infinite direct sums.
-Remarkably, if the Jones index \cite{MR696688} $[M:N]$ of the subfactor is finite, then $\bbM$ has the structure of a Frobenius algebra object; i.e. a \emph{Q-system} \cite{MR1257245, MR4419534} and is an object in $\cC.$ For a comparison of Q-systems with connected W*-algebra objects with a choice of state, see \cite{MR4079745} and \cite[Remark 3.2]{MR4419534}.
+The \emph{Q-systems} arising from finite-index subfactors are particular objects in $\Vec(\cC),$ which actually lie inside of $\cC,$ and so this enlargement is necessary to capture infinite subfactors.

 We shall now give a brief account about the involutive tensor category $\Vec(\cC)$ of $\cC$-graded vector spaces.
 (A more detailed discussion can be found at \cite[\S2,\S3]{JP17}.)
 For once, we fix a complete set of representatives for the irreducible objects of $\cC,$ and we denote it by $\Irr(\cC).$